jtenavidal/ParticleTrackAnalysis/README.md

 - [X] Precise hit information: 3D track reconstructed ( position, time and calorimetry ): TrajectoryPoint( i )
 - [X] Keep hiearchy information: number and pdg of particles stored
 - [ ] Need plots to further understand this: Chi2 plots?, dEdx, dQdx

+# TrackFitter Class

+## Method 1: using local linearity
+- Calculates Pearson coefficient per hit regarding the surrounding hits within a specified window ( eg: taking 15 hits preceeding and after hit_i )
+- r < 0.9 defined as a clear kinked.
+The algorithm works for simple cases
+- Only finds clear kinks: if kinked track is close to the initial one, no deviation is found

+## Method 2: should consider direction of track

  # To do List:
  - [X] Access all information for MC particles